 The reason?
 Ink.
-The cartridges had become so expensive, companies decided it was cheaper to buy an entire machine than replace those little plastic units.
+Cartridges had become so expensive, companies decided it was cheaper to buy an entire machine than replace those little plastic units.
 It's hard to tell whether this story is true, but one thing is for sure: Ink costs way too much, and most people will do anything they can to avoid shelling out for it.

 How they work